SOC 2 · Timeline & Roadmap

 Can I accelerate the SOC 2 timeline?

-What happens if I fail the SOC 2 audit?
+What happens if I have exceptions in the SOC 2 audit?

 How often do I need to renew SOC 2?